simon-panek/reading-notes/README.md

 ### Self Reminders
 1. Challenges are unavoidable, and an opportunity for improvement.
 2. There was a time that I did not know anything that I know now.
    1. A few minutes ago I did not know how to make a link to [my slack profile](https://app.slack.com/client/T039KG69K/G01985S2L9M/user_profile/U01AURZ67QB).
-I do now.
+I do now, although I am guessing that this link may not provide the result for a user other than myslef, since it is taking me to my slack account. \(More to learn!)
 3. Helping others succeed is often a way to ~~suceed~~ succeed for oneself.